hbldh/pymetawear/docs/source/index.rst

 connections and communication while PyMetaWear aims to remove the low level feeling of interacting with the MetaWear board.

 PyMetaWear can, from version 0.11.0, be used from both Windows and Linux.
-This is due to `metawear package <https://github.com/mbientlab/MetaWear-SDK-Python>`_ depending on a new BLE library called `PyWarble <https://github.com/mbientlab/PyWarble>`_.
+This is thanks to that the ``metawear`` `package <https://github.com/mbientlab/MetaWear-SDK-Python>`_ package is now depending on a new BLE library called `PyWarble <https://github.com/mbientlab/PyWarble>`_ instead of ``gattlib``.
 See installation instructions for more details about how to make it build on Windows.

 Contents